 You can also view factors that were valid for previous periods

 Factors to calculate the value of an annualised lump sum

-The compensation cap must be compared with an annual value of benefits.
+The compensation cap had to be compared with an annual value of benefits.

-These factors are used to work out the application of the compensation cap.
-They apply only to annualised cash lump sum benefits, which have been accumulated alongside pension benefits.
-They don’t apply to lump sums resulting from commutation.
+These factors were used to work out the application of the compensation cap.
+They applied only to annualised cash lump sum benefits, which had been accumulated alongside pension benefits.
+They didn't apply to lump sums resulting from commutation.